MartinPankraz/sap-hacker-in-a-day/student/quest1.md

 >    * Any other available to you.

 ### Step 1: Build image from Dockerfile and Run container

+Run below commands in sequence to build the image and run the container.

 ```bash
 cd ..\docker-kali\